Eterion/reexporter/README.md

 - Type: `string`
 - Default: `import * as #name from '#path';`

-Template for recursion import.
+Template for recursion import, added to the beginning of file.

 ### recursionTemplateExport

 - Type: `string`
 - Default: `export { #recursion };`

-Template for recursion export.
+Template for recursion export, added to the end of file.

 ### test